hamvocke/hamvocke.github.io/_drafts/testing_microservices.md

 With web interfaces there's multiple aspects that you probably want to test: UI behaviour, layout, usability or adherence to your corporate design are only a few.

 Fortunally, testing the behaviour of your user interface is pretty simple.
 You click here, enter data there and want the state of the user interface to change accordingly.
 Modern single page application frameworks (like react, vue.js and angular) often come with their own tools and helpers that allow you to thorougly test these interactions in a pretty low-level (unit test) fashion.
+Even if you roll your own frontend implementation using vanilla javascript you can use your regular testing tools like [Jasmine](https://jasmine.github.io/) or [Mocha](http://mochajs.org/).
 With a more traditional, server-side rendered application, Selenium-based tests will be your best choice.

 Testing that your web application's layout remains intact is a little harder.
 Depending on your application and your users' needs you may want to make sure that code changes don't break the websites layout by accident.
 Nowadays you even need to check your layout on different form factors for responsive designs.
 The problem is that computers are notoriously bad at checking what "looks good".
 There's some tools you could try if you want to automatically check your web application's design in your build pipeline.
 Most of these tools utilize Selenium to open your web application in different browsers and formats, take screenshots and compare these to previously taken screenshots.
 If the old and new screenshots differ in an unexpected way, the tool will let you know.
 [Galen](http://galenframework.com/) is one of these tools.
 But Rolling your own solution isn't too hard, if you have special requirements.
 Some teams I've worked with build [lineup](https://github.com/otto-de/lineup) and its Java-based cousin [jlineup](https://github.com/otto-de/jlineup) to achieve something similar.
 Both tools take the same Selenium-based approach I described before.